Control and Coordination Class 10 Best MCQs

 Question 49: Which of the following is an example of a growth-dependent movement in plants?

-B. The bending of a shoot towards light
+Correct Answer: B. The bending of a shoot towards light is a result of differential growth in response to the stimulus.

 Question 50: Which of the following is an example of a growth-independent movement in plants?

-B. The closing of leaves in a Venus flytrap
+Correct Answer: B. The rapid closure of leaves in a Venus flytrap is a growth-independent movement triggered by touch.

 Question 51: Which plant is known for its rapid leaf folding in response to touch?